The Toyota Logo and some History behind this auto giant.

-Origins of Toyota
+This History of Toyota

 For all their success in the automobile industry, Toyota didn’t start out selling vehicles.
 At least the company that Toyota was a subsidiary of did not.
-Instead, the company then known as Toyoda Automatic Loom Works started out selling textiles and automatic looms.
+Instead, the company, then known as Toyoda Automatic Loom Works, started out selling textiles and automatic looms.
 In the early 1930s, however, the Japanese government began urging Toyoda to expand into automobile production in order to supply the nation’s ongoing war with China.
 Kiichiro Toyoda, the son of the company’s founder, traveled to Europe to investigate the intricacies of automobile production, and in 1934 the company produced its first Type A engine.
 One year later, Toyoda was manufacturing its first vehicle, the Model AA passenger car.

-Shortly thereafter, the automobile manufacturing wing of Toyoda Automatic Loom Works became its own company, which was named Toyota.
+Shortly after that, the automobile manufacturing wing of Toyoda Automatic Loom Works became its own company, which was named Toyota.
 The explanation behind the change in just a single letter was the fact that, in the Japanese spelling of the word, the new name consisted of eight strokes—a lucky number in Eastern culture.

 During the Second World War, Toyota dedicated all of its efforts to manufacturing simple trucks to be used by the Japanese military.
 Allied forces recognized the contribution Toyota was making to the Japanese war effort and scheduled a bombing raid on their factories that would have likely crippled the young company.
-However, in a stroke of good fortune for Toyota, the war ended before the raid could be carried out.
+However, in a stroke of good fortune for Toyota, the war ended before the attack could be carried out.

 With the war over, though, Toyota still faced many challenges.
 The Japanese economy was crippled, and Toyota spent several years on the brink of bankruptcy.
 In spite of this, the company held on and slowly began to expand.
 By the end of the 1960s, Toyota had exported its one-millionth automobile.